How to Write the University of Minnesota, Twin Cities Essays 2020-2021

 Why have you chosen to pursue a nursing career?
 Explain how your experiences shaped your decision.
 (250 words)

-This question, like most questions for specialized or guaranteed-admission programs, is intended to assess your commitment to a difficult, long-term path–as a high school senior.
+This question, like most questions for specialized programs, is intended to assess your commitment to a difficult, long-term path–as a high school senior.
 As such, your primary focus here should be to convey, with concise focus and concrete examples, your commitment to and passion for this path.

 Furthermore, in such a short space, it’s crucial that you remain focused.
 There might be a million reasons that you want to be a nurse–and that’s great!
 Just don’t list them all here.
 Your reader won’t assume that this response is an exhaustive list of all the reasons you want to be a nurse–instead, they’ll assume that you’ve chosen one or two of the most compelling experiences you’ve had to illustrate the core motivation behind this aspiration.